IllinoisWCS/infra-git-starter-fa23/README.md

-Git exercise for Infra Committee Fall 2023
+Git exercise for 23-24 Infrastructure Committee